 How many days in Santorini?

 This is a commonly asked question, and most people are surprised to discover they need less time in Santorini than they think.
-In my opinion, 2 days in Santorini is enough to cover the main highlights of the island.
-3 days in Santorini would provide the time needed to enjoy an additional day trip to nearby islands or other excursions.
+If you are tight on time, 2 days in Santorini is enough to cover the main highlights of the island.
+3 days in Santorini is more recommended, and would provide the time needed to enjoy an additional day trip to nearby islands or other excursions.

 How big is Santorini?